 The foundation may be dissolved upon the passing of a resolution by the officer on the premise that:

 A. the foundation is established for a definite period and that period has expired

 B. the purpose of the foundation is fulfilled or becomes incapable of fulfillment; or

 C. the charter stated the dissolution terms.
 After the dissolution, the ownership of the remaining assets will be transferred to the beneficiary.

 The Founder – person who establishes the foundation

 a.
-The main controller retain all power of the Foundation, reserves the right to change the Charter of the foundation
+The main controller who retains all power of the Foundation, reserves the right to change the Charter of the Foundation

 b.
 Minimum one, either natural person or corporate entity

 d.
 May be residents or non-residents of Malaysia